Here are some easy tips, which I elaborate on later, to improve your performance at almost anything.

 You can work on technique all you like, but if you can’t see the effects, two things will happen: You won’t get any better, and you’ll stop caring.

-You should work in chunks or pulses (and don't multi-task) Deliberate practice should be so hard that you can only sustain it for a relatively short amount of time.
+Work in chunks or pulses (and don't multi-task).
+Deliberate practice should be so hard that you can only sustain it for a relatively short amount of time.

 From Talent is Overrated:

 The work is so great that it seems no one can sustain it for very long.
 A finding that is remarkably consistent across disciplines is that four or five hours a day seems to be the upper limit of deliberate practice, and this is frequently accomplished in sessions lasting no more than an hour to ninety minutes.

 When practicing and playing there is a different mindset between average and top performers.
 Amateurs believe errors were caused by something other than themselves whereas professionals believe they are responsible for mistakes.